-- If you are currently in Canada with a valid study or work permit, you must only apply for a new TRV through the CIC Case Processing Pilot office in Ottawa, Ontario.
+- If you are currently in Canada with a valid study or work permit, you must only apply for a new TRV through the IRCC Case Processing Pilot office in Ottawa, Ontario.

 - For more information for on how to apply for a TRV application from within Canada please click here

 - If you are currently outside of Canada, you should apply through the nearest Canadian visa office outside of Canada.
 Please note that the requirements for applications may vary from one office to another